1minds3t/omnipkg/README.md

 ---

 `omnipkg` radically simplifies Python dependency management, providing a robust alternative to tools like `pipx`, `uv`, `conda`, and `Docker` for handling conflicting packages.
-Born from a real-world nightmare—a forced downgrade that wrecked a `conda-forge` environment on a Friday night—`omnipkg` was built in a weekend to solve what others couldn’t: running multiple versions of the same package in one environment without conflicts.
+Born from a real-world nightmare—a forced downgrade that wrecked a `conda-forge` environment on a Friday night—`omnipkg` was built in a weekend to solve what others couldn't: running multiple versions of the same package in one environment without conflicts.

 ---